closetgeekshow/AxureCopySitemap/README.md

    - An empty string in this array will insert a blank column
    - **Take Note:** A blank column will overwrite any existing data when pasted in your spreadsheet.
 I hope to workaround this issue if/when I add in XLSX as an output format.
 - **includeHeader**: set to true to include column names in first row of output
-- **indentChildren**: set to true to prepend child page names with spaces
+- **indentChildren**: set to true to prepend child page names with indentCharacter
 - **indentCount**: the number of indentCharacters to indent by
 - **indentCharacter**: the character to indent with, defaults to space